 Sugar – Sugar adds sweetness to this drink.
 For a healthy alternative, you can replace sugar with honey, maple syrup, or agave nectar.
 Sugar-free options like stevia or monk fruit also work fine.

 You can also make this drink savory by replacing sugar with salt.

 Black Salt – Balance out the flavors with some black salt.

 I have used plain water to make this drink, but you can use club soda or sparkling water.
 Coconut water is also a great alternative.

 How To Make Cucumber Cooler

 Cut 3-4 very thin slices of a medium English cucumber for garnishing.
-I used a vegetable peeler and peeled along the length of the cucumber to get thin long slices.
+I used a vegetable peeler and peeled along the length of the cucumber to get long thin slices.
 You can also use a sharp knife to cut the slices.

 Tip – Keep the slices soaked in ice-cold water for 10-15 minutes.
-They will stiffen and look good as a garnish.
+They will stiffen and look good as garnish.